0xGhost63/Escape-Room-V2.0/README.md

   - Drop-in folder for `.wav` or `.mp3` effects (jump, shoot, hit, etc.).
 Sounds are optional; missing files are ignored safely.

-## Troubleshooting
-- **No sounds**: ensure WAV files exist under `src/resources/sounds/`.
-- **Canvas not focused**: click the window once to regain keyboard focus if keys don’t seem responsive.

-Enjoy building new levels and tweaking the Escape Room experience!